kozistr/kozistr.github.io/_posts/about.md

   - Build *Future* module to understand better at the time of inference.
   - Apply augmentations to the various features, leads to performance gain & robustness.
   - **In A/B (online)** test, `FLAT` vs `FutureFLAT` (statistically significant `p-value < 0.05`)
-      * Compared to the previous model, there’s no (statistically significant) changes.
+      * Compared to the previous model (`FLAT`), there’s no (statistically significant) improvments.
-      * However, it still seems to be better on the offline metrics & training stability.
+      * However, it still seems to be better on `the offline metrics` & `training stability`.
 So, we chose to use it.
   - **In A/B (online)** test, [`Div2Vec`](https://arxiv.org/abs/2009.09588) vs `FutureFLAT` (statistically significant `p-value < 0.05`)
       * **Viewing Days (mean)** : improved **1.012%**
       * **Viewing Minutes (median)** : improved **1.015%**